-Overall, the increase in spending brings estimates of retail sales in November and December to between $727.9 billion and $730.7 billion, representing and increase between 3.8 percent and 4.8 percent over 2018 retail holiday sales.
+Overall, the increase in spending brings retail sales estimates in November and December to between $727.9 billion and $730.7 billion, representing an increase between 3.8 percent and 4.8 percent over 2018 retail holiday sales.

-Following are some other findings from the NRF survey that can help you in planning holiday promotions for retail products and well as treatments.
+Following are some other findings from the NRF survey that can help you plan holiday promotions for retail products and wellness treatments.

 Top spending categories

-Also, the majority of shoppers, 53 percent will shop in department stores and 51 percent will go to discount stores.
-Relative to other channels, 44 percent will go to grocery stores, 34 percent to clothing and accessory stores and 23 percent each to electronics stores and small local business.
+Also, most shoppers, 53 percent, will shop in department stores, and 51 percent will go to discount stores.
+Relative to other channels, 44 percent will go to grocery stores, 34 percent to clothing and accessory stores, and 23 percent each to electronics stores and small local businesses.

 What drives sales?